 3.2.
 Effects of Pro RojoTic® on carcass characteristics

-Table 3 shows the effects of Pro RojoTic® on the carcass characteristics of broiler chicken.
+The effects of Pro RojoTic® on the carcass characteristics of broiler chicken is shown in Table 3.
 There were significantly differences on the carcass characteristics in which the group with Pro RojoTic® showed higher values.